CtrlK

 Distinctiveness Conflict Risk

 The combination of Great Expectations, dbt tests, and data contracts creates a very specific niche.
-This is unlikely to conflict with general data engineering or testing skills due to the explicit tool and pattern references.
+This is unlikely to conflict with general data engineering or testing skills due to the highly specific tooling and domain focus.

 3 / 3